krook/openwhisk-package-mqtt-watson/README.md

   }
 }
 ```
-3. Change the name and host fields in the manifest.yml to be unique.
-Bluemix requires routes to be globally unique.
+3. Change the name and host fields as necessary in the manifest.yml.
+Bluemix requires routes to be globally unique so there's a variable to generate a random hostname if you don't change it.
 4. Run `cf push`

+## Watson IoT MQTT Package Installation

+### Bluemix Installation
+First you need to install the `wsk` CLI, follow the instructions at https://new-console.ng.bluemix.net/openwhisk/cli

+This step assumes you've already deployed the Event Provider application (or you are using the test one at `http://openwhisk-package-mqtt-watson.mybluemix.net/mqtt-watson`).
+If not, see the section below.

+`./install.sh openwhisk.ng.bluemix.net $AUTH_KEY $WSK_CLI $PROVIDER_ENDPOINT`

+`./uninstall.sh openwhisk.ng.bluemix.net $AUTH_KEY $WSK_CLI`

+where:
+- **$AUTH_KEY** is the OpenWhisk authentication key (Run `wsk property get` to obtain it)
+- **$WSK_CLI** is the path of OpenWhisk command interface binary
+- **$PROVIDER_ENDPOINT** is the endpoint of the event provider service running as a Cloud Foundry application on Bluemix.
+It's a fully qualified URL including the path to the resource. i.e. http://mqtt-watson-random-word.mybluemix.net/mqtt-watson

 ## Usage of Watson MQTT package
 To use this trigger feed, you need to pass all of the required parameters (refer to the table above)